 Investment Valuation and Income Recognition - The Plan's investments are stated at fair value.
 Fair value of a financial instrument is the price that would be received to sell an asset in an orderly transaction between market participants at the measurement date.
-Shares of Company stock are valued at quoted market price.
-Shares of mutual funds are valued at quoted market prices, which represent the net asset value of shares held by the Plan at year-end.
-The common/collective trust funds are stated at estimated fair value as determined by the issuer of the common/collective trust fund based on the fair market value of the underlying investments.

 The JPMCB Stable Asset Income Fund is a common/collective trust fund that is considered to be a stable value fund with underlying investments in investment contracts and is valued at fair value and then adjusted by the issuer to contract value.
 Fair value of the stable value fund is the net asset value of its underlying investments and contract value is principal plus accrued interest.
 Individual participant accounts invested in the common/collective trust fund are maintained on a unit value basis.
 Participants do not have beneficial ownership in specific underlying securities or other assets in the various funds, but have an interest therein represented by units valued as of the last business day of the period.
-The JPMCB Stable
+The JPMCB Stable Asset Income Fund is a stable value fund that is a common/collective trust fund operated and maintained by JPMorgan Chase Bank, N.A.
+The fund invests in synthetic guaranteed investment contracts, U.S. treasury and agency securities, and cash and cash equivalents, including money market instruments.
+Participants can ordinarily direct the withdrawal or transfer of all or a portion of their investment at contract value.
+Contract value represents contributions made to the fund, plus earnings, less participant withdrawals and administrative expenses.

-Asset Income Fund is a stable value fund that is a common/collective trust fund operated and maintained by JPMorgan Chase Bank, N.A.
+The Morley Stable Value Fund is a common/collective trust fund that is considered to be a stable value fund with underlying investments in investment contracts and is valued at fair value and then adjusted by the issuer to contract value.
+Fair value of the stable value fund is the net asset value of its underlying investments and contract value is principal plus accrued interest.
+Individual participant accounts invested in the common/collective trust fund are maintained on a unit value basis.
+Participants do not have beneficial ownership in specific underlying securities or other assets in the various funds, but have an interest therein represented by units valued as of the last business day of the period.
 The fund invests in synthetic guaranteed investment contracts, U.S. treasury and agency securities, and cash and cash equivalents, including money market instruments.
 Participants can ordinarily direct the withdrawal or transfer of all or a portion of their investment at contract value.
 Contract value represents contributions made to the fund, plus earnings, less participant withdrawals and administrative expenses.